dangrie158/batcher/README.md

 ### `sbatch.parameters` section
 You can specify additional parameters for the sbatch script in the `sbatch.parameters` section.
 The parameters are written as `#SBATCH --parameter-name=value` lines in the generated sbatch script.
 You can use all [parameters available](https://slurm.schedmd.com/sbatch.html) in the sbatch command, except for `array` as this is automatically generated.

+You can also use placeholders for parameters from `matrix.jobs` in the `sbatch.parameters` section.
+This can be used to name the jobs depending on the parameters.
+The placeholders work the same way as in the `command_template` section.

 ### `matrix.parameters` section
 The `matrix.parameters` section contains the parameters that will be used to generate the cartesian product of all possible parameter combinations.
 Each parameter is specified as a list of values or a scalar.
 The cartesian product of all parameter values will be generated and each combination will be used to generate a task in the array job.